Lemony Chickpea Soup with Parmesan & Pasta

 A make-ahead option

 This soup is the perfect make-ahead recipe!
 I actually think it tastes even better after it’s had some time for the flavors to meld.
 When it comes to making it in advance, you can either make it on the stove or in the slow cooker.
-Once it’s cooked, let it cool to room-temperature, about 1 hour.
+Once it’s done, let it cool to room-temperature, about 1 hour.
 Then, store it in airtight containers until you’re ready to eat!

 Something to keep in mind is that the pasta will get softer the longer it sits in the liquid.
 With larger shapes like Orecchiette and Farfalle, it doesn’t bother me too much.
-For for smaller shapes like Ditalini or Orzo, you might want to cook it separately and add it with each serving.
+But, for for smaller shapes like Ditalini or Orzo, you might want to cook it separately and add it with each serving.
 Otherwise, it could get mushy!

 - Lemony green beans with pine nuts & garlic